whisney/NIR-ISL2021-Transfer-learning/README.md

 * segmentation_models_pytorch

 ## Usage
 We upload all the tensorboard records in the training process and the final optimal model to [Baidu Cloud](https://pan.baidu.com/s/1C0D_PtN5s55rKn0azjGPLg) (x7nz).
-Replace the downloaded folder with the trained_models folder in the root directory.
+Replace the downloaded folder with the 'trained_models' folder in the root directory.
 Training and test data are downloaded from [NIR-ISL 2021](https://sites.google.com/view/nir-isl2021/home) and placed in the 'data' folder.
 All training codes are only considered to be completed on one GPU (RTX 2080Ti).
 ### Data split
 Five-fold cross-validation was used in our experiment.
 The split result we use is saved in the'. pkl' file under the' data' path.
 You can also get your own split result through the following code: